nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 ```
 `/docs/fundamentals/index.html` will be parsed to `/nfdi4plants.knowledgebase/docs/fundamentals/index.html`.

 - **Relative paths from current file:** These need more maintenance as they MUST be changed when the folder/file structure changes, but they circumvent the basepath issue of "Basic relative paths".
 Example: `[Test](./ResearchDataManagement.html)`.
 Starting with `./` translates to "coming from the position of this file".
 We can even go up in the file hierarchy, like `[Test](./../docs/README.html)`.
-This translates to "coming from the position of this file, go one folder higher and into the docs directory to find the [Introduction](./../docs/Home.html) there."
+For the link "./../docs/Home.html", this translates to "coming from the position of this file, go one folder higher and into the docs directory to find the [Introduction](./../docs/Home.html) which is named "Home" there."

 ### Document structure and format